Niguella/artsite/README.md

 Still to do:

-aboutus.html <detailed about us page server.html/php <Start small, basic info.
+aboutus.html <detailed about us page

+server.html/php <Start small, basic info.
 Though Id like to get it showing best laptimes with usernames and tracks etc. Some nice detailed info to get people looking and visiting.
+Ideally pull http://forum.projectcarsgame.com/showthread.php?60305-Project-Cars-Hotlap-Statistics-Script